highmobility/auto-api/README.md

 ## state

-If not defined in a capability – there are *no state* for that capability.
+If not defined in a capability – there is **no state** for that capability.
 Defines what *properties* are exposed to the developer (client).
 This message is sent over the `set` message type.

 ```